BesnikShala/Milestone-project-1/README.md

 -	As the owner I want site visitors to be able to freely and comfortably navigate through the website and clearly find what they are looking for.
 -	I want the visitors to be able to reach out and ask for more information in any page via the form available for a quotation/more information.
 -	I want visitors to be able to browse through the different services available and select which one they need.
 Then through the form lead generator be able to submit their information and request for contact.
--	I want visitors to feel like they want to come back to the website and use it regularly by including images of previous work/incentives of promotions for first time buyers and also promotions to loyalty and returning customers.

 ## Design